QuentinCirri/WorkShop-Vue.js/README.md

 Here, you can name your project.
-We will name it "WorkShop Vue.js".
+We will name it "WorkShop-Vue.js".

-For Mac user: "WorkShopVue.js"

 There will be multiple prompts.
 We will say "No" to all of them, including Typescript, which we will set up ourselves. :wink:
 It should loot like this: